 So now that you understand the basics, how does one get into nootropics?
 We recommend three options:

-A. Use our Effects Filter: Rather than wading through endless online resources and trying to figure out what each nootropic does, we have built a simple search filter that does the hard work for you.
+A. Use our Effects Filter on the Shop page: Rather than wading through endless online resources and trying to figure out what each nootropic does, we have built a simple search filter that does the hard work for you.
 All you need to do is click on the effects that interest you, and the engine will automatically show you which products provide those benefits.
 Add multiple effects to find the ideal nootropics for you.

 B. Use this Introduction: Review Section 2: Why People Use Nootropics, and try figure out how you would like to enhance your brain.
 Are you looking to improve your productivity and study?
-How about socialising skills, wellbeing, exercise or health?
+How about socializing skills, well-being, exercise or health?
 For each of these we have recommended the safest and most reliable nootropics.